 If you’re wondering how to prevent pimples, you’ve come to the right spot.
 Preventing pimples is key to making sure that you don’t roll out of bed to see a horrendous zit on your face again.
 With the proper products, lifestyle changes, and some of these natural ways to prevent pimples you won’t have to worry about your skin again.
 These are also wonderful ways to prevent acne breakouts too!

 1. Stop touching your face

 Your fingers touch everything.
-By the middle of the day, they are loaded with bacteria and other toxins.
+They are loaded with bacteria and other toxins by the middle of the day.
 When you touch your face, all of that dirt and bacteria get on your skin.
 Then, it can make its way down to your pores, resulting in pimples.
 Prevent pimples by not touching your face if you don’t have to.

 2. Daily cleansing can prevent pimples

-Even if you don’t wear makeup, you still need to wash your face daily.
-You should really wash it twice a day with a gentle cleanser.
+Even if you don’t wear makeup, you must wash your face daily.
+You should wash it twice a day with a gentle cleanser.
 This removes dirt and environmental toxins that get on your face.

 3. Avoid using cleansing wipes in place of proper cleansing

 Cleansing wipes seem like a great substitute.
 They clear the makeup off of your face.
 However, these wipes get everything you can see off the surface of your skin.
 They do nothing to get dirt and makeup residue deep out of your pores.
 They are better than nothing, but should not be used in place of regular cleansing.